You are here: Urology Textbook > Kidneys > Renal angiomyolipoma

 Tuberous sclerosis:

 45–80% of patients with tuberous sclerosis have (bilateral) asymptomatic angiomyolipomas.
-In tuberous sclerosis, there is an equal distribution between men and women, age peak 30 years.
+There is an equal distribution between men and women in tuberous sclerosis, with an age peak of 30 years.

 Etiology and Pathology of Angiomyolipoma